VanSHOE/PreCogEntry/README.md

 Comparatively, in the last five elections, Lakshadweep has seen a decrease in its incumbency rate to 40%, indicating a potential shift in voter sentiment.
 Similarly, Jammu & Kashmir maintains its low incumbency rate at 30%, underscoring a consistent trend of favoring fresh faces in political positions.

 However, certain regions have shown a substantial rise in incumbency rates over the last five elections.
 For instance, Goa's incumbency rate increased to 50%, suggesting growing support for incumbent leaders.
 Other states like Gujarat (52.31%) and Maharashtra (45%) also showcase an upward trend in their incumbency rates.
+For Gujarat, it could be possible that this incumbency is due to high economic growth plus having a central leader from the state [1](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC7938696/) [2](https://www.csis.org/analysis/energy-transition-strategies-gujarats-low-carbon-development-pathway).
 Conversely, Tamil Nadu's incumbency rate has dwindled to 21.03% in the recent elections, indicating a stronger inclination towards new leaders.

 #### Comparative Analysis